-Chief Finance Officer, Section 151 Officer: The CIPFA statement on the role of the Chief Finance Officer requires them to provide assurance on financial decision making, financial accounting and reporting, internal control, and risk management.
+Chief Finance Officer, Section 151 Officer: The CIPFA statement on the role of the Chief Financial Officer requires them to provide assurance on financial decision making, financial accounting and reporting, internal control, and risk management.
 These assurances have been considered through the review of our governance arrangements.
 The Council's arrangements conform to CIPFA requirements.
-The Council's Chief Finance Officer at the time of compiling accounts for the 2018/19 financial year retires from the council on 3rd July 2019.
-A new Chief Finance Officer with substantial experience of acting as a Local Authority Section 151 Officer will start with the council on 4th July 2019 to ensure continuity.
-The final accounts will be signed off by the new Chief Finance Officer once in post.